At the Immigrant's Table

 Passionfruit colored drink on tall leg releasing smoke

-Lately, there's been a renewed interest in traditional Colombian beverages.
+Lately, there's been a renewed interest in traditional Colombian cuisine and beverages.
 Bars are putting a craft cocktail spin on canelazo and innovating with aguardiente.
 Meanwhile, gourmet restaurants and drink companies are introducing artisanal aguapanela sodas.

 Chicha is experiencing a revival, particularly among those looking to reconnect with their cultural roots.
 Additionally, Colombian rums are gaining popularity as unique, locally-made spirits.